 Students at UVA find the following resources particularly helpful for researching different work areas:

-- Career Insider by VAULT (make this a link): Download Vault guides to learn more about a certain industry, including employment and earnings statistics and what employers look for in job candidates.
+- Career Insider by VAULT: Download Vault guides to learn more about a certain industry, including employment and earnings statistics and what employers look for in job candidates.
 Access this resource in Handshake by selecting the Resources tab, then selecting the Career Exploration section.

 - Occupational Outlook Handbook: Maintained and updated by the U.S. Department of Labor, the handbook provides in-depth information on hundreds of careers.
 This tool allows a lot of flexibility in searching and provides a basic understanding of the educational, and experiential requirements for entry into various fields.
 The handbook is also incredibly useful for learning about overall industry trends like average salaries, rates of growth for occupations, and geographical locations for occupations.